wp-plugins/blogvault-real-time-backup/readme.txt

 = Automatic installation =

-* Automatic installation is the easiest option as WordPress handles the file transfers itself.
+* The backup plugin can be installed automatically just like any other.
 To do an automatic install of blogVault, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
 * In the search field type **blogVault** and click Search Plugins.
 Once you’ve found our WordPress backup plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.
 * After installation, click **Activate Plugin**.
 The last and final step is to register with us.
 Enter the fields in blogVault’s user form and click **Register**.

 = Manual installation =

-The manual installation method involves downloading our backup plugin and uploading it to your web server via your favorite FTP application.
+The backup plugin can also be installed manually by downloading it from the WordPress plugin repository and then uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
 Once completed, follow the same instructions as above to register with us and obtain a license key.

 == Frequently Asked Questions ==